Oppose the new Kingston C of E faith school

 Posted: Fri, 28 May 2021 11:11

-The No More Faith Schools campaign has urged the council in Kingston-upon-Thames to reject a proposal...
+The No More Faith Schools campaign has urged the local council in Kingston-upon-Thames to reject a proposal...

 Boy walking home from school